vdailly/SQL-Server-Always-Encrypted-Key-Store-Generic-Provider/Issue1.md

 The main issue in this code is the default statement.
 Only an error is returned whenever you attempt to access a custom provider.
 Normally the code should behave as in the "AZURE_KEY_VAULT" statement.

 With the original code, it is impossible to achieve Always Encrypted configuration with PowerShell and a custom/generic provider.
-It may be possible with a full C# or Java, but all the documentation use PowerShell.
+It may probably be possible with a full C# or Java, but all the documentation used PowerShell.

+In an effort to use PowerShell for this scenario, a solution was necessary.

 ## Patched DLL

 The [provided patched DLL](bin/Microsoft.SqlServer.Management.AlwaysEncrypted.Management.dll) replace the Microsoft original code with the following simple code.
-I was not really able to properly insert IL to replace only the default statement from the original code.
+I was not really able to properly insert IL code to replace only the default statement from the original code.
 But it doesn't have any importance, being able to retrieve a custom/generic provider is sufficient.

 I used ILSpy + Reflexil to achieve this.